Best Online Master’s Degrees in: Business Administration

 Ashford University received our award for academic flexibility for its accessible and affordable courses and degree programs.
 The university received an A+ grade in College Prowler’s academic flexibility rankings, which indicate the degree to which a school makes reasonable accommodations to work around a student’s schedule.
 College Prowler also considers ease of class registration, class availability, ease of transferring credits, and required time investment into its ranking of colleges.

 Herzing University took home our best career support award for its commitment to helping each student find the right job.
 The university’s career development center works with students to develop polished resumes, improve interview and job-seeking skills, as well as provide internship and externship opportunities.
 College Prowler gave Herzing University an A+ for its career services programs.

 Jones International University received our award for financial support among schools that offer online MBA programs.
 The university’s financial aid office works closely with students to ensure they receive the maximum financial benefit they can, and the school has aligned itself with organizations that offer loans, scholarships, and grants.
-According to the National Center for Education Statistics, 93% of Jones International University students received financial aid in the 2010-11 academic year.
+According to the National Center for Education Statistics, 93% of Jones International University students received financial aid.

 Jones International University also won our disability support award.
 The university’s office of disability services offers students with disabilities equal access to courses, programs, and services offered by the university.
 Although the university doesn’t provide assistive technology and computer equipment for use in a student’s home, disability services coordinators offer students information on where they can find the necessary equipment.

 Penn State University’s online World Campus claimed our award for top library and research support.
 The university allows its online MBA students to access its University Libraries system, which is the seventh largest research library in North America, with more than 100,000 e-books, according to the school’s website.